How to Deal With Acne Problems At 30

 Vanicream Moisturizing Lotion

 This is a very simple, oil-free moisturizing lotion that I like to use as a hydrating serum.
 Vanicream has formulated its products for extremely sensitive skin, so I know when I use anything from this line that it won’t break me out.
+Call it an effective treatment, if you will.

-View at Amazon ($13) | Also available at Target and Walgreens
+View at Amazon ($13) | Also available at Target

-Use a gentle cleanser
+Use a Gentle Cleanser

 Okay, I might get some flak for this, but I don’t really believe in acne-fighting cleansers.
 I mean, I believe that they work, but I also know that they dry the heck out of your skin, and I try to avoid drying out my skin into oblivion.
+I just don’t think this is the best way to address adult acne breakouts.

 Rather than using cleansers with salicylic acid or benzoyl peroxide on your face, you want to wash your face with super gentle cleansers (especially if you’re washing your face twice a day).
 Then, you’ll use acne-targeting spot treatments later in your skincare routine.
 That being said, I do like to use cleansers with active acne-fighting ingredients on my chest and back (when I need it), just not on my sensitive face.

-Best Skin Care Products For Acne – Gentle cleansers
+Best Skin Care Products For Acne – Gentle Cleansers

 Vanicream Gentle Facial Cleanser

-View at Amazon ($8) | Also available at Target and Walgreens
+View at Amazon ($8) | Also available at Target

 Trilogy Rosehip Cream Cleanser